-This Official Statement is not to be construed as a contract or agreement between the Town and the purchasers or holders of any of the Bonds or Notes.
+This Official Statement is not to be construed as a contract or agreement between the Town and the purchasers or holders of any of the Bonds.
 Any statements made in this Official Statement involving matters of opinion or estimates are not intended to be representations of fact, and no representation is made that any such opinion or estimate will be realized.
 No representation is made that past experience, as might be shown by financial or other information herein, will necessarily continue or be repeated in the future.
-All quotations from and summaries and explanations of provisions of Statutes, Charters, or other laws and acts and proceedings of the Town contained herein do not purport to be complete, are subject to repeal or amendment, and are qualified in their entirety by reference to such laws and the original official documents.
-All references to the Bonds or Notes and the proceedings of the Town relating thereto are qualified in their entirety by reference to such as and the original official in their entirety by reference to the definitive form of the Bonds and the Notes and such proceedings.
+All quotations from and summaries and explanations of provisions of statutes, charters, or other laws and acts and proceedings of the Town contained herein do not purport to be complete, are subject to repeal or amendment, and are qualified in their entirety by reference to such laws and the original official documents.
+All references to the Bonds and the proceedings of the Town relating thereto are qualified in their entirety by reference to the definitive form of the Bonds and such proceedings.

-U.S. Bank National Association will certify and act as Registrar, Transfer Agent, Paying Agent, and Certifying Agent for the Bonds and the Notes.
+U.S. Bank National Association will certify and act as Registrar, Transfer Agent, Paying Agent, Certifying Agent, and Escrow Agent for the Bonds.